00:00

 Text 2

-Based on the texts, how would Chen (the author of Text 2) most likely respond to the policy report’s claim in Text 1 that the tree-planting initiative is the most cost-effective climate-mitigation strategy?
+Based on the texts, how would the author of Text 2 most likely respond to the claims of the author of Text 1?